Send to a friend

 “Undoubtedly, this could be a good tool to channel accusations and complaints,” says Marilyn Cebolla Badie, an ethnologist at the National University of Misiones in Argentina, who studies the Guarani people.

 Tribal Voice follows an Argentinian programme, Conectar Igualdad (Connect Equality), which has been giving laptops to secondary school students, including those in poor and remote communities, since 2010.
-According to Cebolla, exposure to communication technologies is unlikely to damage tribal culture, as her research has shown that the Guarani found it easy to incorporate such technology into their lives.

 “They conserve their ethnic identity,” she says, describing teenagers using mobile phones.
 “I used to see them texting in Guarani.”